The Graduate poster

 The inciting incident occurs at 13 minutes when Mrs. Robinson corners Benjamin and asks him to drive her home, beginning her seduction.
 This older woman's advances disrupt Benjamin's passive drift, forcing him into unfamiliar territory..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 27 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Benjamin actively chooses to call Mrs. Robinson and meet her at the Taft Hotel.
+This illustrates the protagonist's commitment to Benjamin actively chooses to call Mrs. Robinson and meet her at the Taft Hotel.
 He crosses into the affair, entering a secret, morally ambiguous world of his own making., moving from reaction to action.

 The Collapse moment at 80 minutes (75% through) represents the emotional nadir.
 Here, Benjamin learns that Elaine is getting married to Carl Smith.
 His chance at redemption and real love appears dead.
 He has lost everything that matters., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.